ethman/Slakh/README.md

 ```
 @inproceedings{manilow2019cutting,
-  title={Cutting Music Source Separation Some Slakh: A Dataset to Study the Impact of Training Data Quality and Quantity},
+  title={Cutting Music Source Separation Some {Slakh}: A Dataset to Study the Impact of Training Data Quality and Quantity},
   author={Manilow, Ethan and Wichern, Gordon and Seetharaman, Prem and Le Roux, Jonathan},
-  booktitle={2019 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA)},
+  booktitle={Proc.
+IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA)},
   year={2019},
   organization={IEEE}
 }